-- Mix the melted butter with 200g oats, 30g chopped seeds, your chopped dates, cooked apple and 5 tbsp date syrup or alternative.
+- Mix the melted butter with 200g oats, 30g chopped seeds, your chopped dates, cooked apple and 5 tablespoon date syrup or alternative.

 - Pour the mixture into the prepared tin.
 Use your hands to push it down very firmly.
 You may wish to cover it with a sheet of baking paper to do this or even roll a glass or jar over it to press it down.
 This is to help it hold together.

 - Bake for 35 minutes until lightly golden but still soft.
 Remove from the oven and cut into squares while still warm.